ngMinhDan/info/src/contents/about/en.md

 ###### Why you like to a Product Manager or Product Owner ?
 Through experience and talking and sharing with people in the IT industry, I think I have become more mature in thinking and **really enjoy learning and working** with business areas, Tech, UI-UX.
 With a background in Technology, I really enjoy building products.
 I don't want to build something beautiful, with great experiences, that is scalable but `that no one wants!` To build a successful product we have many things and everything needs to be good enough.
 I wana to do and manage this process

-###### What is your carrer path ?
+###### What is your career path ?
 I want to be a good Product Manager and if given the opportunity, the product could be a digital product, a physical product or a service product.
 Let's try to do our best in the next 10 years and enjoy !

 ###### What foreign languages you can speak ?
-My mother tongue is Vietnamese, I can use English professionally, Additinoal, I can work with Japanese but I haven't used Japanese much lately so I can't read articles with difficult Kanji
+I can use English, Japanese for work.
+My mother language is Vietnamese

 ###### Why do you write blog ?
 I think writing skills are very important.
 When writing, I must summarize and think in the view of the reader.
 This way I exercise my brain